Alewy00/Mouse-trapped/README.md

+ *Overview*

-- I would like to create a mini zelda dungeon with small easy puzzles
+ I would like to create a mini zelda dungeon with small easy puzzles

 - User can move character around the canvas